portswigger-all-labs

 1. Identify Unkeyed Inputs

-These are often headers like:
+These are often headers such as:

-Use tools like Burp Suite Param Miner:
+Use tools like Burp Suite – Param Miner:

 2. Elicit a Harmful Response

-Once you find an unkeyed input:
+Once an unkeyed input is discovered:

 3. Get the Response Cached